tousifinity/IoT-Client-Server-Communication/README.md

    - After uploading the code, the server will print the ESP8266’s local IP address in the Serial Monitor.
    - Access the server by typing the ESP8266’s IP address into a web browser.

+## File Overview

+- `client.ino`: Handles the WiFi connection, fetches temperature and humidity data from the server, and displays the information on an LCD screen.